French: Related Content

 Isabel Roche is a scholar of 19th-century French literature.
 She previously served as Provost and Dean of the College, and was Interim President for the 2019-20 academic year.

 Blase A. Provitola's research on contemporary Francophone literature and culture focuses on feminist and queer theory, lesbian cultural production, and postcolonial studies.
 They are currently working on a literary study of the impact of race and class on formations of sexual identity in 20th and 21st century France and North Africa.

-Noëlle Rouxel-Cubberly teaches French language through the lenses of French film, historical correspondence, and other aspects of French cultural life.
+Noëlle Rouxel-Cubberly teaches French language through the lenses of francophone cinema, literature, and other aspects of French cultural life.

-Maboula Soumahoro is a French scholar whose work focuses on US and African-American studies, the African diaspora, and Atlantic black nationalisms.
+Maboula Soumahoro is a French scholar and writer whose work focuses on US and African-American studies, the African diaspora (Black Atlantic).

 Stephen Shapiro’s research on early-modern French literature and culture focuses on aristocratic memoirs, the history of sexuality, culinary culture, and the history of the city of Paris.
 He is currently looking at the development of a modern gay culture in 18th-century Paris.